 Read next: 18 Ways To Say Good Morning in German

-How to Say Good night in Switzerland
+How to Say Good night in Switzerland (in German)

 You might recognize this expression from the German expression “Schlaf gut”.
 The accent in Switzerland is slightly different than the German spoken in Germany.
 The way the vowels are pronounced differs slightly.